NOTMORSE-PROG/JARVIS/README.md

     - Vercel will automatically detect `vercel.json` and set up the Cron Job to run every minute.
     - You can check the "Cron Jobs" tab in your Vercel deployment to verify.

-## Moving the Bot
-This folder is self-contained.
-You can move `jarvis/` to any other location or server.
-Just ensure Node.js is installed.